-‘Brilliant’ Kelly is patient’s choice
+‘Brilliant’ Kelly is patients’ choice

-Kelly Stackhouse has scooped the Patient’s Choice award, sponsored by Yakult, after gaining the most public votes.
+Kelly Stackhouse has scooped the Patient’s Choice Award, sponsored by Yakult, after gaining the most public votes.

-Patients nominate a nurse who has made a difference to their lives, with a shortlist of four considered by the public.
+Patients nominate a nurse who has made a difference to their lives, with a shortlist of four nominees considered by the public.

 ‘Incontinence is a hidden subject no one likes to talk about or admit to suffering,’ he says.
 ‘At various times I was really struggling.
-I feel lucky this leading-edge team has been in my district.
+I feel lucky this leading-edge team have been in my district.
 Kelly is selfless and leads from the front.
 She’s just brilliant.

 ‘I cannot put into words what she has done for me and, of course, other patients.
 And to be chosen by the public is quite an accolade.’